ErikKalkoken/fyne-kx/README.md

 For a live demo please see the [demo app](#demo).

+### Dialogs

+The library provides helpers for building dialogs, e.g. a helper that enables closing any dialog with the escape key.

 ### Layouts

 - [Columns](https://pkg.go.dev/github.com/ErikKalkoken/fyne-kx/layout#NewColumns): Columns arranges all objects in a row, with each in their own column with a given minimum width.